Skip to content

 Hand-Rolling the Yarn

-Rolling yarn by hand Preparing yarn cakes
+Rolling wool yarn by hand into small working balls

 Clips